LispCookbook/cl-cookbook/emacs-ide.md

 ### See also

-- [Common Lisp REPL exploration guide](https://bnmcgn.github.io/lisp-guide/lisp-exploration.html) - a concise and curated set of highlights to find one's way in the REPL.
+- [Common Lisp REPL exploration guide](https://bnmcgn.github.io/lisp-guide/lisp-exploration.html), a concise and curated set of highlights to find one's way in the REPL.
+- [Emacs4CL](https://github.com/susam/emacs4cl), a tiny DIY kit to set up vanilla Emacs for Common Lisp programming.